AnonymousPlanet/thgtoa/guide.md

 -   **You should never mount the Hidden Volume from the Decoy OS (NEVER EVER).
 If you did this, it will create forensics evidence of the Hidden Volume within the Decoy OS that could jeopardize your attempt at plausible deniability**.
 If you did this anyway (intentionally or by mistake) from the Decoy OS, there are ways to erase forensics evidence that will be explained later at the end of this guide.

--   **Never ever Use the Decoy OS from the same network (public Wi-FI) as the Hidden OS.**
+-   **Never ever Use the Decoy OS from the same network (public Wi-Fi) as the Hidden OS.**

--   **When you do Mount the Outer Volume from the Decoy OS, Do not write any Data within the Outer Volume as this could override what looks like Empty Space but is in fact your Hidden OS.
+-   **When you do mount the Outer Volume from the Decoy OS, Do not write any Data within the Outer Volume as this could override what looks like Empty Space but is in fact your Hidden OS.
 You should always mount it as read-only.**

 -   **If you want to change the Decoy content of the Outer Volume, you should use a Live OS USB Key that will run Veracrypt.**